jrbrayjr2006/user/README.md

 ## Updates

+This code repository was created in 2017 and had a substantial update in 2020.
 The unit testing framework has been updated to JUnit 5

+This repository was updated again in 2023 to use Java 17 and Spring Boot 3.1 (Spring 6.1).

 ### REST API Documentation

 This application uses Swagger for API documentation.

-## Update
-This code repository was created in 2017 and had a substantial update in 2020.

-This repository was updated again in 2023 to use Java 17 and Spring Boot 3.1 (Spring 6.1).

 ## References